fdornevill-create/VFI-QA-Automation-challenge/README.md

 1. Write a first end-to-end test that
    1. Starts on the [landing page](https://www.binance.com/en)
-   1. Clicks the ETH/BTC button leading to [Pair trading view](https://www.binance.com/en/trade/ETH_BTC)
+   1. Clicks the ETH/BTC link leading to [Pair trading view](https://www.binance.com/en/trade/ETH_BTC)
    1. Verifies that all important information is loaded, e.g. trading chart, limit, market, stop limit input boxes, etc. (leaving this purposefully open to see what you think makes sense to test)
 1. Write a second end-to-end test that
    1. Starts on the [Pair trading view](https://www.binance.com/en/trade/ETH_BTC)